offlegacy/event-tracker/docs/components.md

 ## Provider

-Use the `Provider` component to connect and provide a QueryClient to your application.
+Use the `Provider` component to connect and provide initial context to your application.

 ```tsx
 import { createLogger } from '@loggists/logger'